 How to create looping workflows in HubSpot

-Learn how to re-enroll contacts weekly for recurring emails without breaking your automation.
+Learn how to re-enroll contacts weekly for recurring emails without breaking your automation

 Question: I have a weekly reminder email that I’d like certain contacts to receive every Friday.
-How can I build a workflow that re-enrolls them weekly so they keep getting the email?

 That’s intentional!
 Unchecked loops can flood contacts with unwanted messages, clutter your reporting, and create difficulty for your team.

-1. One workflow handles the sending and disables the property,
+1. One workflow handles the sending and disables the property.

 2. The second flips the property back on, making the contact eligible again.